 - 1. Press Download Genome Package.
-If the button is disabled, see the first and last notes below. - 2.
+If the button is disabled, see the first two bullet points below. - 2.
 Select a package from the list. - 3.
-Click Select. and choose a save location.
-The package is saved with the extension .genometemplate. - 4.
-When the download finishes, click OK. - 5.
-Press Add Genome Package. - 6.
-Navigate to the location where you saved the automatically downloaded (or manually downloaded & extracted) package, and click Open.
+If you are using Lasergene version 17.4 or earlier, use the Browse button to select a save location and Click Select.
+The package is saved with the extension .genometemplate and is also added to the list of reference files.